rostcrow/pregolya/README.md

 https://nodejs.org/en/

 NPM will be automatically installed with Node.js.
+When you are using Visual Studio Code, VSC may need to be reopened for changes to become active.

 ## Installing node modules, which are not provided in git repository